Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 --------------

 ``get_target_fasta`` is the subcommand for generating fasta files of "target strain" from "reference strain".
-The example of format of mutation table is following:
+The format of mutation table is following:

 ==============  =========  ============  ========  =========  ====================  =============  ====  ============
  #reference_id  target_id  reference_nt  position  target_nt  impact_of_correction  locus_tag      gene  Description